scedu25/scedu25/README.md

-- 👋 Hi, I’m @scedu25
+- 👋 Hi, I’m Eric! @scedu25
 - 👀 I’m interested in data science, machine learning, and IoT.
-- 🌱 I’m currently working on my Master's in Computer Science - Data Science at UIUC.
+- 🌱 I’ve recently completed my Master's in Computer Science - Data Science at UIUC.
-- 📫 You can reach me at ericdu625@gmail.com.
+- 📫 You can reach me at ericdu625@gmail.com or @ericwdu on LinkedIn.

 <!---
 scedu25/scedu25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.